QRTEA Shareholder/Stockholder Letter Transcript:

 Certain statements in this Annual Report constitute forward-looking statements within the meaning of the Private Securities

-the recoverability of goodwill and other intangible assets; projected sources and uses of cash; repayment of debt; fluctuations
+value of intangible assets; projected sources and uses of cash; repayment of debt; fluctuations in interest rates and foreign

-in interest rates and foreign currency exchange rates; and the anticipated impact of certain contingent liabilities related to legal
+currency exchange rates; and the anticipated impact of certain contingent liabilities related to legal and tax proceedings and

-Shareholders and under Management s Discussion and Analysis of Financial Condition and Results of Operations and
+to Shareholders and under Management s Discussion and Analysis of Financial Condition and Results of Operations and

 Quantitative and Qualitative Disclosures About Market Risk contain forward-looking statements.
 Where, in any forwardlooking statement, we express an expectation or belief as to future results or events, such expectation or belief is expressed in